johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/metrics/metrics_and_visualization.md

 ============
 This first task has two goals: (i) to help familiarize yourself with the CodeScene interface; and (ii) to observe that not every visualization is useful for refactoring.

-Visit the CodeScene website and click at the Showcases.
+Visit the [CodeScene](https://codescene.com/) website and click at the Showcases.
 These are examples (from a full version of CodeScene and not only the free version we are using) of projects analyzed by CodeScene.
-Select the React project.
+Select the React project and look at the visuals presented.

-Visit the JsCity website and look at the examples.
+Visit the [JsCity](https://github.com/ASERG-UFMG/JSCity/wiki/JSCITY) website and look at the examples.
 You may want to select a simple example first to get acquainted.
 But after that, also select the "React" project to visualize (and be patient because it may take a while).

 What did you think of these visualization tools?
 Can you extract important information about the visualized project from them?
 Which visualization would be more useful to plan refactoring activities?
 <br/>